trishitdedhia/karla/README.md

 <h4 style="color: lightblue">OPTION 2 - Add it Manually</h4>

-You can export the path by adding the following line to `.bashrc` or `.zshrc` depending on your system and your preferences.
+You can export the path by adding the following lines to `.bashrc` or `.zshrc` depending on your system and your preferences.
 ```
+export PATH="$PATH:<path>/bin"
-export PATH="$PATH:/usr/local/karla/bin"
+export MANPATH="$MANPATH:<path>/man"
 ```
 <br>

 ## Usage
-Karla works on a simple logic, you can learn skills by running the following:
+You can learn skills by running the following:
 ```
 karla learn <skill_name>
 ```

-You can then execute the skill using:
+You can then execute the skills using:
 ```
 karla <skill_name> [options]
 ```
-<br><br>

 To see a list of the skills karla knows:
 ```
-karla show skills
+karla show
 ```
 To add unlearn a skill:
 ```
 karla unlearn <skill_name>
 ```
-<br><br>

 For more information you can always do either one of the following:
 ```